The Dirty Youth: 2010–2013: Red Light Fix

 In March 2012 The band were invited to join Korn on tour in Europe by the band themselves, after guitarist Munky heard their cover of Narcissistic Cannibal, which was posted online by Metal Hammer Magazine.
 Following this, they were welcomed back to Download Festival in June to play the Red Bull tent.

 Following the success of their first single 'Fight', The Dirty Youth released their second single and video for 'Rise Up', which featured cameos from Michael Paget from Bullet For My Valentine and Benji Webbe from Skindred.

 In July 2012, drummer Tom Hall parted ways with the band.
 They went on to announce Phil Edwards as their new drummer along with an appearance at Hard Rock Calling Festival in Hyde Park, London alongside Bruce Springsteen.

 In August, The Dirty Youth then went on to play at Merthyr Rocks Festival in Wales and shortly after, released their third single and video for 'Last Confession'.

 In September 2012, The Dirty Youth announced that they would be main support to The Rasmus in November/December on their 28 date European tour.

 November 2012 saw The Dirty Youth very quickly hit their target of £9000 through Pledge Music, for the release of their tour DVD 28 Gigs Later.
 The footage was filmed by the band themselves throughout their tour supporting The Rasmus and was released in January 2013.

 During The Rasmus tour, The Dirty Youth sold a staggering 80,000 units of their debut album Red Light Fix.

 In January 2013, The Dirty Youth released a Special Deluxe Edition of Red Light Fix featuring 5 bonus tracks.

 In March 2013, the third single and video "Requiem Of The Drunk" was released, for which the video featured a collation of tour footage with The Rasmus and Korn.

 In May 2013, The Dirty Youth supported Chevelle at the O2 Academy Islington in London, then in July 2013 The Dirty Youth played at Rockfest in Czech Republic alongside The Rasmus.

 During the latter part of 2013 and after two years of touring Red Light Fix, The Dirty Youth headed to Rockfield Studios in Monmouth to start writing their second album Gold Dust.

-In December 2013 The Dirty Youth played to a sold out Christmas show in their hometown of Cardiff which resulted in the police being called after a roit was reported.
+In December 2013 The Dirty Youth played to a sold out Christmas show in their hometown of Cardiff which resulted in the police being called after a riot was reported.